By Frantz Fanon, Grove/Atlantic Inc, Paperback, 206 pages

 About the author:

 Frantz Omar Fanon was a psychiatrist, philosopher, revolutionary, and author from Martinique.
 He was influential in the field of post-colonial studies and was perhaps the pre-eminent thinker of the 20th century on the issue of decolonization and the psychopathology of colonization.
-His works have inspired anti-colonial liberation movements for more than four decades.

 You’ll be updated with our new products and promotions.